FireEmblemUniverse/SkillSystem_FE8/EngineHacks/SkillSystem/Internals/NewSkillTester/Doc.md

 Bit 0x2:
     If set, reverse the outcome of the previous check (Mainly for checking enemies)

+Bit 0x4:
+    If set, all units within range are added to UnitRangeBuffer
 ```

 Returns a pointer to `UnitRangeBuffer` if at least one matching unit is found.